-List jobs known to the Helix Core server.
+List jobs known to the Helix Core Server.

 '''

-p4 [g-opts] jobs [-e jobview] [-i -l -r] [-m max] [file[rev] ...] p4 jobs -R
+p4 [g-opts] jobs [-e jobview] [-i -l -r] [-m max] [file[rev] ...]

+p4 jobs -R

 '''

-When called without any arguments, p4 jobs lists all jobs stored in Helix server.
+When called without any arguments, p4 jobs lists all jobs stored in Helix Server.
 You can limit the output of the command by specifying various criteria with options and arguments.
 If you specify a file pattern, the jobs listed will be limited to those linked to changelists affecting particular files.
-The equipment of pattern is a possible of the pattern option can be used to further limit the listed jobs to jobs containing certain words.
+The -e option can be used to further limit the listed jobs to jobs containing certain words.